github/docs/content/pull-requests/index.md

 ---
 title: Pull requests
-intro: 'Learn how you can use pull requests to collaborate with others and commit changes to your own projects.'
+intro: 'Learn how to commit changes to a project and use pull requests to collaborate with others.'
 shortTitle: Pull requests
 versions:
   fpt: '*'